fmtr/fmtr.tools/README.md

   - Extras: `ai`
 - `tools.config`: Base config class with overridable field processors.
     - Extras: None
+-
+`tools.settings`: A base configuration system built on Pydantic Settings that provides a flexible way to manage application settings from multiple sources, based on a standard
+`path.PackagePaths` project layout.
+  - Extras: `sets`
 - `tools.dataclass`: Utilities for extracting and filtering fields and metadata from dataclasses, with support for applying filters and retrieving enabled fields based on metadata attributes.
     - Extras: None
 - `tools.datatype`